tomleibo/NeuralComposer/README.md

       12. wait a few minutes
       13. voila! your new song is generated in the directory and is called: out.wav

-## Section 7
+## Section 7 - Evalualting results
--The cosine similarity is: 0.625
+ - The cosine similarity between the input and the output is: 0.0625

 ## Section 8 - Results & Conclusions
  - The results of the task - the generated songs, can be found on the repository